AlexanderEl/encryptor/readme.md

 - **Key Rotation**: Implement regular key rotation for long-lived applications.
 - **Compliance**: Ensure your use case complies with relevant regulations (GDPR, HIPAA, etc.).
 - **Threat Model**: This library protects data at rest.
 It does not protect against attacks on the running process.
+- **Thread Safety**: All operations are safe for concurrent use, but key management operations will briefly block other operations.

 ## 🗺️ Roadmap